kailash-manasarovar/statement/docs/timeline/2026/august.md

 - I will be harmless and helpful <3
 - Squirrel and I will take our own biological children back as soon as is reasonably possible.
 - If, due to arrogance and lack of wisdom, any of the people that were capable of justifying such evil complain, they should remember well that stolen children are always despised by the families that stole them, and any psychologist or psychotherapist worth his license can confirm.
+- Not to mention that all the extractions occurred during poisoning attempts or severe sedation and thus it is highly likely all children arising from such extractions will be unwell in some way.
+I'm so sad about this.
+- I know I'm naive about Antonio; probably he's the very last thing I've got in this world apart from God and so I cling a little.
+Forgive me.

 ## Confirmation mousses up India's arse even in Israel